What do Apples and Zombies have in common?

 What interests you?

 Are you a die-hard believer in delivering organic produce with a minimal carbon footprint?
-Would figuring out how to transport the mass operational needs of urban planning projects quicken your pulse?
+Would you figure out how to transport the mass operational needs of urban planning projects quicken your pulse?
 How about swiftly assembling and delivering medical aid to disaster sites?
-Perhaps becoming a custom broker for individuals selling unique one-of-a-kind items feels like your niche?
-Whatever your desire supply chain training and logistics courses prepare you for a career that matches your interest.
+Perhaps becoming a customs broker for individuals selling unique one-of-a-kind items feels like your niche?
+Whatever your desire, supply chain training, and logistics courses prepare you for a career that matches your interest.
 Very few industries can make this claim.
 And the biggest benefit: working in supply chain management and logistics gives you the advantage of being employable on any continent in any country in any sector around the world.

 Unprecedented Career Growth and Opportunities2

-- As of 2012, there were over 800,000 Canadians employed in some aspect of supply chain occupations.
+- As of 2012, there were over 800,000 Canadians employed in some aspects of supply chain occupations.